 What to serve with chicken drumsticks:

-While the recipe calls for drumsticks, the recipe works just as well with chicken thighs.
+While the recipe calls for drumsticks, it works just as well with chicken thighs.
 Serve these with something simple like corn on the cob or its great with Broccoli Salad.
 For dessert, I love a sheet cake when you’re having a cook out, like Chocolate Cream Cheese Cake or Caramel Heath Bar Cake.

 Mustard Drumsticks with Peach Glaze